 1.A.11 The Ammonium Channel Transporter (Amt) Family

-The proteins of the Amt family vary in size from 391 to 622 amino acyl residues and possess 11 (N-terminus out; most members) or 12 (N-terminus in) transmembrane α-helical spanners.
+The proteins of the Amt family vary in size from 391 to 622 amino acyl residues and possess 11 (N-terminus out; most members) or 12 (N-terminus in) transmembrane α-helical spanners (TMSs).
 The E. coli AmtB is a trimer (Blakey et al., 2002).
-It appears to have a dual function, transporting NH3 or NH4+ and regulating nitrogen metabolism by directly interacting with regulatory proteins such as the PII protein and its homologue, GlnK (Blauwkamp and Ninfa, 2003). amtB and glnK form an operon, and GlnK regulates the activity of AmtB.
+It appears to have dual functions, transporting NH4+ and regulating nitrogen metabolism by directly interacting with regulatory proteins such as the PII protein and its homologue, GlnK (Blauwkamp and Ninfa, 2003). amtB and glnK form an operon, and GlnK regulates the activity of AmtB.
 Homologues are probably ubiquitous.
 In Azospirillum brasilense, AmtB forms a ternary complex between AmtB, GlnZ and the nitrogenase regulatory enzyme DraG (Huergo et al., 2007).
 Eukaryotic AmtB homologues, in general, are larger than the prokaryotic proteins.
-Most functionally characterized members of the family are ammonia uptake transporters, but some may be CO2 channels (Soupene et al., 2002d).
-Some, but not other Amt proteins also transport methylammonium (Andrade and Einsle, 2007), and some may transport CO2 (Musa-Aziz et al., 2009).
+Most functionally characterized members of the family are ammonium uptake transporters (Soupene et al., 2002d).
+Some, but not other Amt proteins also transport methylammonium (Andrade and Einsle, 2007; Musa-Aziz et al., 2009).
 Detailed phylogenetic analyses of plant homologues have been published (von Wittgenstein et al. 2014).